 - Territory marking is one of the main reasons for scratching behavior in cats.
 Putting their scents and making scratch marks on different objects serve as both auditory and visual representations to other cats.
 This is one of the most important factors to consider when placing the scratching post.
 It would make sense that a cat will not go to a corner to mark its territory.
-This is why having a scratching post in an area which is easily noticeable around the home is more attractive to your cat.
+This is why having a scratching post in an area that is easily noticeable around the home is more attractive to your cat.

 - Scratching is also a way of stretching the body muscles in a cat.
 The feet, toes, and shoulders are areas where they focus on.
-Morning is their favorite time to perform this act.
+Morning is their favorite time to perform this action.
 This is why the best spot for the scratching post is close to where your cat prefers to sleep.

 - It also indicates a spot they love.
-This is especially noticeable on a carpet in the home.
+This is especially noticeable on the carpet in the home.
 If you observe a spot where your cat loves scratching, this is a good area to set up the scratching post.
 This can be a good way to get your cat to understand that you prefer her scratching the post.

-- Cats also enjoy scratching the sides of furniture or arms of a couch.
+- Cats also enjoy scratching the sides of the furniture or arms of a couch.
 To stop them from doing this, you can use a blanket.
 Simply tuck it tightly into the couch.
 The blanket should be heavy so the cat will not be able to get underneath.
 Once this is done, set up the post in front of the furniture or couch.
-This will attract the cat one it finds out it cannot get to the furniture or couch.
+This will attract the cat once it finds out it cannot get to the furniture or couch.
 You can then slowly begin moving the post once the cat gets used to it.

 Placing scratching posts effectively